panzarino/Drawable.Chart.js/docs/index.md

 The default color for drawable charts is black, but you probably want to create a chart with different colors.
 You can specify an `options` parameter when you create a chart that can include the colors that you want to use.

+> This code creates a drawable chart that has green filled dots with a black outline.
+> The line connecting the dots is red and
+> the fill color under the line is a transparent blue.

 ```javascript
 var options = {
     fillColor: "rgba(0,0,220,.2)",